biomedical-cybernetics/coalescent_embedding/visualization_and_evaluation/angular_separation_index/README.txt

 ### OUTPUT ###

-score - overall score in [0,1], a value 1 indicates that all the groups
+index - overall index in [0,1], a value 1 indicates that all the groups
-        are perfectly separated over the circle circumference (2D) or sphere surface (3D), the more the groups are mixed the more the score tends to 0, representing a worst-case scenario.
+        are perfectly separated over the circle circumference (2D) or sphere surface (3D), the more the groups are mixed the more the index tends to 0, representing a worst-case scenario.

-group_scores - vector containing a score in [0,1] for each group,
+group_index - vector containing an index in [0,1] for each group,
               to assess its separation with respect to the other groups

-pvalue - empirical p-value computed comparing the observed score with a null distribution
+pvalue - empirical p-value computed comparing the observed index with a null distribution
-         of scores obtained from random permutations of the coordinates
+         of indexes obtained from random permutations of the coordinates

 ### CONTACT ###